yashgosavi-02/AutomatedParkingLot-EldaHealth-Assessment/README.md

-# AutomatedParkingLot-EldaHealth-Assessment
-## Parking Lot Management System
+# Parking Lot Management System

 This is a simple command-line parking lot management system implemented in Java.